Basic Taxation Principles for Lawyers

 A study of basic agency principles and the law governing the formation and operation of corporations, general and limited partnerships (including limited liability partnerships), and limited liability companies.
 The course requires the study of common law and the Texas Business Organizations Code.

-LARC Part 5: Legal Communications
+LARC Part 5: Transactional Drafting

 This course introduces students to the drafting and reviewing of documents in a transactional setting, including offers, contracts, engagement letters, purchase agreements, and related documents.
 The students learn to understand the requirements of transactional drafting and the necessary content and structure of each transactional document.